-The average pay for a System Support Analyst is £11.00 per hour.
+The average salary for a System Support Analyst in United Kingdom is £25,490.

 - Provide system support, installs patches, and report deficiencies.